Online bill pay: What is it and why it’s a good idea

 Online bill pay is a convenient and environmentally friendly alternative to sending checks in the mail.
 Upcoming payments and payment history are all accessible in one place, making it easier to keep track of what’s due.

-Though there’s a concern of overdrawing your account if it doesn’t have enough funds to cover an automatic payment, it can easily be avoided by frequently checking the account balance or signing up for potential overdraft alerts.
+Though there’s a concern about overdrawing your account if it doesn’t have enough funds to cover an automatic payment, it can be avoided by frequently checking the account balance or signing up for text alerts.
 If you avoid overdrafts and review statements regularly to look out for fraudulent charges, online bill pay can add convenience and security to managing bills.